 To successfully expand your business, determining the right compensation and benefits for your Netherlands employees needs to be a priority from day one.
 You must figure out the proper wages, bonuses, and any supplemental benefits that can put you ahead of other employers, all while following Netherlands compensation laws and requirements.

 Simplify the process with Globalization Partners.
 We are a global PEO solution for customers looking to expand in the Netherlands, hire employees, and run payroll.
 As the Employer of Record, we will employ workers on your behalf and take care of all compliance concerns from Netherlands benefit management to compensation laws.

 Netherlands Compensation Laws

-As of January 2021, the minimum wage in the Netherlands is 1,684.80 EUR per month for employees 21 and older.
-This rate will increase to 1,701.00 EUR on July 1, 2021.
+As of July 2021, the minimum wage in the Netherlands is 1,701.00 EUR EUR per month for employees 21 and older.
 However, the minimum wage rate could change if your employee is covered under a collective bargaining agreement (CBA).
 It is best practice to outline the correct minimum wage in a written employment contract that the employee signs before their first day to avoid any misunderstandings.

 Every employee in the Netherlands gets an 8% vacation allowance as a bonus under Netherlands compensation laws.
 They accrue this allowance monthly, and employers usually pay it out once a year in May.

 Maternity and paternity leave is another guaranteed benefit in the Netherlands.
 Female employees get 16 weeks, starting with four to six weeks before the expected birth date and at least 10 weeks after giving birth.
 Fathers are entitled to 5 days of paid leave.
 For more information see the Maternity and Paternity section.

 Netherlands Benefits Management

 The second important aspect of the Netherlands benefit management includes offering any additional benefits that may not be required but are expected by employees.
 Employers in the Netherlands often provide a travel allowance that can go toward a leased car, or pay 100% of an employee’s train or bus fares for commuting.